Mirnavator in the Alps

 Running in Italy (Photo: Jeremy Johnson)

-Today we head to Italy – by the most incredible route!
-We’ll take the cable car straight out of Chamonix up to the 3842m (12,605ft) high Aiguille du Midi.
-The change in language and culture will be clear as we enjoy a delicious Italian lunch and descend to the town of Courmayeur, our home for the next two nights.
+Today we head to Italy via the Mont Blanc tunnel and then up to Punta Helbronner at 3464m.
+The change in language and culture will be clear as we enjoy a delicious Italian lunch high on the mountain-side, and then descend to the town of Courmayeur, our home for the next two nights.

 Mirna is used to all sorts of terrain in trail races!
 (Courtesy photo)

 We’ll run in Italian Val Ferret, on the best and most flowy single track of the entire UTMB course!
-Rifugio Bonatti with its huge views onto the Mont-Blanc range is a great place to stop for lunch before circling back to town – to hang out in the spa.
+Rifugio Bonatti with its huge views onto the Mont-Blanc range is a great place to stop for lunch before circling back to town – to hang out in our hotel spa.

 A St Bernard at the Grand St Bernard Pass.
 (Photo: Foundation Barry)